quixio/quix-cli/docs/Reference/local/pipeline/sync.md

 Executing commit ...
 ```

-??? note "Add a Commit Message"
+!!! tip "Add a Commit Message"
     Use the `--commit-message` option to include a meaningful commit message, making it easier to track changes:

     ```bash